jxnl/blog/docs/systematically-improve-your-rag.md

     Hey {manager},

     There's a course called "Systematically Improving RAG Applications" that I'd like to enroll in.
 It's a live, online course run on Maven, where professionals from companies like Meta, Google, and Airbnb go to level up their skills.
 Here are the key points:

-    • Expert Instruction: Direct access to Jason Liu, who has 8 years of experience building recommendation systems and multimodal semantic search products.
+    • Expert Teacher: Learn from Jason Liu, who has 8 years of experience building systems that suggest things and search for information.
-    • Practical Learning: 6-week curriculum covering crucial topics like synthetic data generation, query routing, and fine-tuning embeddings.
+    • Hands-on Learning: 6-week course covering important topics like making fake data, directing questions, and improving how computers understand words.
-    • Immediate Application: Hands-on working sessions to implement concepts like fast evaluations and streaming interfaces.
+    • Use It Now: Practice sessions to try out ideas like quick testing and live data streaming.
-    • Comprehensive Framework: Covers optimizing search quality, designing feedback loops, and implementing data-driven strategies.
+    • Big Picture View: Learn how to make searches better, get feedback, and use data to make smart choices.
-    • ROI Potential: Learn to reduce development time, improve user satisfaction, and increase engagement.
+    • Save Time and Money: Learn how to work faster, make users happier, and keep them coming back.
-    • Future-Proofing: Focus on enduring principles to evaluate and integrate new technologies rapidly.
+    • Ready for the Future: Focus on ideas that will help you quickly test and use new tech.
-    • Bonuses: Over $1,500 in credits for tools like Cohere, LanceDB, and Modal Labs.
+    • Free Stuff: Get over $1,500 in free credits for tools like Cohere, LanceDB, and Modal Labs.
-    • Risk-Free: Full refund if we don't see meaningful improvements within 5 weeks.
+    • No Risk: Get your money back if you don't see real improvements in 5 weeks.

     The course costs $1,650.
 I can share the learnings with our team, multiplying the value of this investment.
 Course details: https://maven.com/applied-llms/rag-playbook